Granular rheology: a tale of three time scales: The Two time scales Toy model

 The evolution of $\Phi_q$ in GITT in the Bagnold regime is represented in the blue insert in Fig.~\ref{figSigmaRecap}.
 As expected in an advection dominated regime, the final relaxation time is controlled by $\dot{\gamma}$.

 \end{itemize}

 \end{itemize}

 Finally, following the reasoning of Fuchs and Cates \cite{Fuchs03} in the case of colloidal suspensions, we can understand the toy-model's result Eq.~(\ref{eqSig}) in the context of the viscoelastic Maxwell model.
 There is one subtlety related to the fact that the toy-model involves not only one, but two time scales: $\tau=1/\Gamma$ related to the structural relaxations, and $\tau_\gamma=\gamma_c/\dot\gamma$ related to advection.
-We can use them to build a total time scale $\tau_M$ through $1/\tau_M = 1/\tau + 1/\tau_\gamma$, so that Eq.~(\ref{eqSig}) can be interpreted as the shear stress of a Maxwell material of shear modulus $G(t)=G_\infty e^{-t/\tau_M}$, with a short-time shear modulus $G_\infty$ related to the yield stress through the following Hooke's law:
+We can use them to build a total time scale $\tau_M$ through $1/\tau_M = 1/\tau + 1/\tau_\gamma$, so that Eq.~(\ref{eqSig}) can be interpreted as the shear stress of a Maxwell material of shear modulus $G(t)=G_\infty e^{-t/\tau_M}$, with a initial shear modulus $G_\infty$ related to the yield stress through the following law:

-Despite a different choice of advection term in the ITT integrals (Gaussian instead of Lorentzian), it is interesting to note that the non-linear Maxwell model of \cite{Fuchs03}, which proved successful in the description of the rheology of colloidal suspensions, is recovered as a particular case of our toy-model (details in appendix \ref{ANLMM}).
+Despite a different choice of advection term in the ITT integrals (Gaussian instead of Lorentzian), it is interesting to note that the non-linear Maxwell model of \cite{Fuchs03}, which proved successful in the description of the rheology of colloidal suspensions, is recovered as a particular case of our toy-model in the appropriate elastic limit $\varepsilon\rightarrow1$ (details in appendix \ref{ANLMM}).
+All in all, our toy model is able to describe all the known scaling regimes of granular liquid flows.

 A summary of the two-time scales toy-model can be found in Fig.~\ref{figSigmaRecap}.
-The dominating time scale ($1/\Gamma$ or $1/\dot\gamma$) determines whether collisions ($u\gg1$) or advection ($u\ll1$) control the final decay of $\Phi(t)$ to 0.
+The dominating time scale ($1/\Gamma$ or $1/\dot\gamma$) determines whether collisions (Wi$u\ll1$) or advection (Wi$\gg1$) control the final decay of $\Phi(t)$ to 0.
 Inserts show which time scale controls the decay in three flow regimes.